 Tip 2: Stick to the edges of the Gulag

-This will enable you to keep your field-of-view (FOV) as wide as possible, negating any flanks.
+This will keep your field-of-view (FOV) as wide as possible, negating any flanks.
 The image below shows the amount of the map you can see when you keep your back to the wall, and are sat in a notch on the map’s side.

 Compare this to the FOV from the middle of the map, where you’ll also be vulnerable to quick flanks and getting shot in the back.